hopfenspace/MateBot/docs/source/installation.rst

 We encourage you to use another user to run the bot for security purposes, e.g. ``matebot`` or ``matebot_user`` (just anything but ``root`` of course).
 Choose a name and stick to it during this setup.
+A simple tool to create a new user on a Debian-like machine is ``adduser``.

 You need to have at least `Python 3.7 <https://www.python.org/downloads>`_ with ``pip`` and ``venv`` installed on your system.
 You will also need a